Adolf Hitler: Early adulthood in Vienna and Munich

 In 1907, Hitler left Linz to live and study fine art in Vienna, financed by orphan's benefits and support from his mother.
 He applied for admission to the Academy of Fine Arts Vienna but was rejected twice.
 The director suggested Hitler should apply to the School of Architecture, but he lacked the necessary academic credentials because he had not finished secondary school.

-On 21 December 1907, his mother died of breast cancer at the age of 47, when he himself was 18.
-In 1909, Hitler ran out of money and was forced to live a bohemian life in homeless shelters and a men's dormitory.
+On 21 December 1907, his mother died of breast cancer at the age of 47; Hitler was 18 at the time.
+In 1909, Hitler ran out of money and was forced to live a bohemian life in homeless shelters and the Meldemannstraße dormitory.
 He earned money as a casual labourer and by painting and selling watercolours of Vienna's sights.
-During his time in Vienna, he pursued a growing passion for architecture and music, attending ten performances of Lohengrin, his favourite Wagner opera.
+During his time in Vienna, he pursued a growing passion for architecture and music, attending ten performances of Lohengrin, his favourite of Richard Wagner's operas.